moise10r/school-library/README.md

-# School Libary
+# School Library

-A ruby application to record what books are in the library and who borrows them
+A ruby application to record what books are in the library and who borrows them.

 ## Built with
  - Ruby